-Explicit Instruction - scaffolding for success!
+Explicit instruction and student feedback - scaffolding for success!

 Time: 90 minutes - full day workshop